An operating framework provides structure for how you set up and manage your Splunk implementation.

 Define service level objectives and agreements

 Service level definitions include service-level objectives (SLOs), service-level agreements (SLAs), and case priorities.
-For more about creating service-level agreements, see Service-level best practices.
+For more about creating service-level agreements, see Establishing service levels.